 During your wonderful, magical teen years, it’s normal to think that preparing for the future isn’t important, but nothing could be further from the truth.
 How you prepare today will determine the course you travel for the rest of your life.
 Just slow down for a moment and look around you.
-If you’ll honestly look you’ll clearly see examples of those who prepared and those who didn’t.
+If you honestly look, you’ll clearly see examples of those who prepared and those who didn’t.
 Which life would you like?
 I’m sure you want a successful life, and that will require you to prepare.

 Will preparing for the future be difficult?
 It won’t if you remember one simple rule: “Yesterday is gone and tomorrow isn’t here, so the only day you have to think about is today.”
 Focus on today.
-Don’t worry about tomorrow, next week, next month or the next however many years.
+Don’t worry about tomorrow, next week, next month, or the next however many years.
 If you try to do your best today, your yesterdays will be nothing more than a pleasant memory and your tomorrow will take care of itself.
-Here’s how you can use your todays to create a better future tomorrow.
+Here’s how you can use your today to create a better future tomorrow.

 First, you must recognize that there are two of you, in you.
 There is the spiritual you and the physical you.
 Which is the real you?
 It’s the spiritual you.
 You are a son or daughter of God having a get your body experience, but your physical body’s health will also affect your future.
 This understanding is important because you must prepare both the spiritual and physical you if you want a better future.